How Much Money Do You Need to Buy a House?

 Later in the process, the Closing Disclosure gives you the final details of the mortgage and the closing costs tied to the transaction.
 Borrowers generally receive the Closing Disclosure before closing so they have time to review the final terms and confirm the cash-to-close amount.

 These documents are also where you can see whether seller credits, lender credits, prepaid items, and deposits have been applied correctly.
 If something looks materially different from what you expected, it is worth asking about it right away.
 Even small differences can change what you need to wire on closing day.
+Buyers who want a cleaner checklist before applying can review What Mortgage Documents Do You Need When Buying a House?.

 Important: Do not wait until the last minute to verify your final numbers.
 Review your Loan Estimate and Closing Disclosure carefully so you understand the full cost of the mortgage and the exact amount you need to bring to closing.